This is a comment

 ARGV

-is executed as a #!
+When mnml is executed as a #! interpreter, the ARGV global contains the

 argument vector of the script.